Roadstead of Brest: Strategic importance

 One can also find many remains of old military fortifications and other ruins from past centuries, like the forts at Portzic, at pointe des Espagnols, etc.

 On 3 March 1685, the author François-Timoléon de Choisy paused at Roche Mengant (a rock in the middle of the entry into the roadstead) whilst on his way from Brest to Siam, and had the following to say about the defences:

 "This is a rock at the entry to the roads; it is right in the middle of the channel; they want to build a fort there and construct a good battery on it.
 Already a lot of stones have been cast down, but the sea undoes more in a quarter of an hour what it takes (sic) six months to lay down.
-Work is being done on gun emplacements on either side of the passage; the canons will crossfire, but if there were a battery on the rock in the middle, it would be impossible for enemy vessels to enter the roadstead, where more than 10,000 ships would be safe".
+Work is being done on gun emplacements on either side of the passage; the cannons will crossfire, but if there were a battery on the rock in the middle, it would be impossible for enemy vessels to enter the roadstead, where more than 10,000 ships would be safe".